Connecting the Capital

 What we want to achieve

 We want to help make London’s communities stronger, more resilient and thriving.
-To achieve this, we believe that a healthy and vibrant voluntary sector, working with communities and across sectors, plays a vital role.
+To achieve this, we believe that a healthy and vibrant and well-resourced voluntary sector, working with communities and across sectors, plays a vital role.

 What we want to change